apraga/reproducible-sarek-germline/paper.md

 central package repository, nixpkgs.
-Instead of duplicating databases across servers, like Illumina iGenomes used by Sarek, we offer for the first time a decentralized approach for data management based on DataLad
-@halchenko_datalad_2021.
-All remote database locations are stored in a single configuration, allowing for modular access and easier updates.
-In practice, our project is completely defined by several configurations, for Nix and Nextflow execution, and several minimal GitHub repositories to track databases locations.
+Instead of duplicating databases across servers, like Illumina iGenomes used by Sarek, we offer for the first time a decentralized approach for data management based on DataLad [@halchenko_datalad_2021].
+All remote database locations are stored in a single configuration file, allowing for modular access and easier updates.
+In practice, our project is completely defined by several configurations, for Nix and Nextflow execution, and several minimal open-source GitHub repositories to track databases locations.

-The project can be used by both researchers and clinical doctors in germline genetics.
-This approach cleanly separates package management and database provisioning from workflow exection in a modular fashion to improve reusability and reproducibility.
+The project can be used for germline genetics, both in research and clinical care.
+This approach cleanly separates package management and database provisioning from workflow execution in a modular fashion to improve reusability and reproducibility.

 # Acknowledgements